archwisp/PHPEncryptData/README.md

         head -c 32 /dev/urandom | base64

-    The output will look something like (Don't use this sample key!):
+    The output will look something like (Don't use this sample key!... it won't work anyway):

-        6zp4y5vnUQpfEroWI6dMq5lC46F5Dmqa4NDcM1W4u2k=
+        6zp4y5vnUQpfEroWI6dMq5lC46F5Dmqa4NDM1W42k=

 2. Run the command a second time to generate your MAC key:

         head -c 32 /dev/urandom | base64

-    Again, the output will again look like this (Ensure that it is unique.):
+    Again, the output will again look like this (Ensure that it is not the same as the encryption key.):

-        RJikKksPg3UmqgQPXBwCmcSOMHQn0iOtQAFcfRcQOTU=
+        RJikKksPg3UmqgQPXBwCmcSOMHQn0iOtQAFccQOTU=

 3. Given the above inputs, add the following code to your bootstrap: